DANCING IN THE CABBAGE PATCH

 Today, many family lands remain ravaged or vulnerable to the continuing injustice of the Broad Form Deed or “mineral rights” which allows the taking of minerals from lands that were given over by a “broad-form” deed which allowed the owner of the mineral rights to indiscriminately remove their purchased “minerals”.
 The practice of mountain-top removal is the most indiscriminate form of this “taking.”
 Unfortunately, the invasive mining practices of today could not be imagined by those who sold their mineral rights through these early broad-form deeds.
 The broad-form deed returned many families to tenant farmers as coal owners came and scraped off the surface of the farm to remove their mineral — much of this “taking” was bought for as little as a dollar an acre.
 It was difficult to know in the pre-industrial eras that such easy money would later bring such hard lives.

 The quality of rural life in Appalachia continues to shift as new means and practices of exploitation are discovered.
 The uneasy tenancy of the land in Appalachia has shifted the agricultural focus of many families.
 Why work the land if it will be stolen away in future years?
 Why work the land if the grocery store is within driving distance?
 Why work the land if there is no one who remembers how to manage seasonal crops?
 Why work the land if the only seeds available are GMO altered and will not come back the following year?
 Why work the land when there is so much entertainment to divert creativity?
 The excuses for abandoning the land for local farming and gardening are many.
 Hard times, however, always seem to return families to their garden and farm.
-The current downturn in the economy has brought many families back to the land in eastern Kentucky and with that return, many have begun to realize the profit potential of truck gardening, specialized crops, and family savings and the human potential of families in the garden,
+The current downturn in the economy has brought many families back to the land in eastern Kentucky and with that return, many have begun to realize the profit potential of truck gardening, specialized crops, and family savings and the human values growth potential of families in the garden,

 Loren Eiseley in his small study of Francis Bacon, The Man Who Saw Through Time, (1961) said that Bacon understood